OpenFeis/openfeis-server/README.md

 - **Self-Service Registration** — Create your own account instantly
 - **Dancer Profiles** — Store your children's info with automatic competition age calculation (January 1st rule)
 - **Smart Registration** — Only see competitions your dancer is eligible for (filtered by age, gender, level)
+- **Flexible Payment** — Pay online via Stripe or choose "Pay at Door" for check-in payment
 - **Family Cap** — Never pay more than $150 per feis, no matter how many competitions
 - **Multi-Dancer Support** — Register siblings in one transaction